sweeks/multiviewer/README.md

 # Architecture

-The remote control is an iPhone 13 Mini, which has a home screen with buttons that send simple HTTP requests to a daemon written in Python and running on a MacBook.
+The remote control is an iPhone 13 Mini, which has a home screen with buttons that send HTTP requests to a daemon written in Python and running on a MacBook.
 The daemon in turn controls the J-Tech, the Apple TVs, and soundbar volume.

 # Hardware